Henna (film)

-Henna is a 1991 Indian romance drama film, written by Khwaja Ahmad Abbas, produced and directed by Randhir Kapoor.
+Henna is a 1991 Indian musical romantic drama film written by Khwaja Ahmad Abbas, produced and directed by Randhir Kapoor.
 It stars Rishi Kapoor, along with Pakistani actress Zeba Bakhtiyar in the title role and Ashwini Bhave.
-This film was planned and started by director Raj Kapoor, but due to his death during the filming, the remaining portions were directed by his eldest son Randhir.
-It is considered as the last film of Raj Kapoor.
+The film was planned and started by director Raj Kapoor, but due to his death before the filming, it was shot by his eldest son Randhir.
 The dialogues of the film were written by the Pakistani writer Haseena Moin.
-The film was a critical and a commercial success and was also India's submission for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+The film was a major critical and commercial success and was also India's submission for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 Plot

 Chandar Prakash (Rishi Kapoor), who lives in Srinagar, is due to be engaged and married to Chandni Kaul (Ashwini Bhave), whom he calls Chand.
-On the day of the engagement, he experiences an accident, and mistakenly strays into the Pakistani side of Kashmir.
-A native girl, Henna (Zeba Bakhtiar), falls in love with him; this is amidst the controversial Indian-Pakistani tension in Kashmir, which leads to him being suspected, by the Pakistani police, of being an Indian spy.
+On the day of the engagement, he experiences an accident and mistakenly strays into the Pakistani side of Kashmir.
+A native girl, Henna (Zeba Bakhtiar), falls in love with him; this is amidst the India-Pakistan tensions in Kashmir, which leads to him being suspected by the Pakistani police of being an Indian spy.